Arkaraj/Perceval/README.md

+Fault-tolerance is one of the biggest concerns of distributed systems.

 - circuit breaker on - rest api with secure middleware -> only for project not for real world

 - try creating a decorator rather than a function for circuit breaker -> learning purpose